Pros and Cons of a Real Estate Agent Career (Updated 2023)

 3) You might face a cashflow problem

 It is not uncommon for real estate agents to sometimes go months without making a sale.
-You may be working with many sellers and buyers, but sometimes the sale just cannot be closed.
+You could be working with many sellers and buyers, but sometimes the sale just cannot be concluded.

-Also, the procedure for a transaction could be lengthy.
+Also, the procedure for property sale and purchase transaction could be lengthy.

 A sale and purchase transaction for a resale property takes around 3 months.
 Coupled that with the time needed for marketing (averagely around 2 months), we receive our commission 5 to 6 months later.